CollinThul/Dynamo-Case/README.md

    *The Problem and The Solution*

   The problem that Gridwise exists to solve is that people are not earning enough money in their part time job as ride share drivers.
 The existence of part time occupations such as Uber driver have come out of the gig economy and its propensity for part time work.
-Whether this is good or bad is another issue, but the fact of the matter is that drivers that do this as a part time job want to earn more.
+Whether this is good or bad is another issue, but the fact of the matter is that drivers that do this as a part time job need to earn more.
 As these drivers are not full time professionals, they may not know exactly how to maximize their time driving.
 This is how Gridwise earns drivers more per hour, by showing them when and where they should be driving to maximize pickups and profits.

-  __More about how they actually know when and where people are going to be places__

-  According to Gridwise, their drivers earn 30-60% more per week after starting to use the app.
-(Need to verify that this is not just because people are driving more….. find out earnings/mile or earnings/hour).
+According to Gridwise, their drivers earn 30-60% more per week after starting to use the application.

+  __More about how they actually know when and where people are going to be places__ (Need to verify that this is not just because people are driving more….. find out earnings/mile or earnings/hour).
   __Find out about user #s, partnerships, etc.__

-   *Investment Size*
+   *Investment Recommendation*

-  1. Investment Size

-  $500,000

-  2. What to be used for

-  .
-Dynamo and its partners would be helpful in fleshing out and implementing their go to market strategy with drivers.
-There clearly is a solid product market fit, but the implementation of such is not as apparent.
-The Dynamo investment will also be used to expand the city offering (not offered in Chattanooga).

-  3. Time line of usage